 - · BaseDSourceLinkSourceParameters

 - OracleDSourceLinkSourceParameters

+- · OracleStagingPushDSourceLinkSourceParameters

-- · AppDataDSourceLinkSourceParameters
+- AppDataDSourceLinkSourceParameters

 - ASEDSourceLinkSourceParameters

 - · LinkDSourceResponse

-- · LinkDSourceDefaultRequest
+- LinkDSourceDefaultRequest

-Currently, DCT only supports Oracle, ASE (Sybase), and MSSql databases for linking.
+- MSSQLDSourceLinkSourceParameters

+- MSSQLDSourceStagingPushLinkSourceParameters

+DCT supports APIs for linking all types of databases.
 DCT does not have a GUI flow for these APIs yet, which is why they are API only.

 As a prerequisite, Continuous Data Engines should be registered in DCT and should have non-linked sources to be linked as a dSource.